 What Exactly Is Herbes de Provence?

-The name “Herbes de Provence” literally translates to “herbs of Provence,” which refers to the sun-drenched region in southeastern France known for its lavender fields, olive groves, and rustic cuisine.
+The name "Herbes de Provence" literally translates to "herbs of Provence," referencing the sun-drenched southeastern French region celebrated for its lavender fields and rustic culinary traditions.
+This distinctive dried herb blend captures the essence of Mediterranean terroir through carefully balanced aromatic herbs.

 The Classic Ingredients: A Flavorful Breakdown